steve1316/gfl-reactjs-wiki/README.md

 # Features

-- [x] Stats and animations of all T-Dolls (Tactical Dolls) in the game as of October 10, 2020.
+- [x] Stats and animations of all T-Dolls (Tactical Dolls) in the game as of January 13, 2021.

-- [ ] Information on equipment and their effects when equipped on T-Dolls.
-(IN-PROGRESS)
+- [x] Information on equipment and their effects when equipped on T-Dolls.

 - [ ] Information on Fairies.